 - A. An Indian is a person who is a member of an Indian tribe as defined under Minnesota Statutes section 260.755, subdivision 12.
 As an exception to the general rule prohibiting the possession of tobacco on school property, an Indian may possess tobacco for spiritual or cultural-related practices while on school property, and an Indian who is over the age of 18 may furnish tobacco to an Indian under the age of 18 if the tobacco is furnished as part of a traditional Indian spiritual or cultural ceremony that is held on school property.
-Additionally, an Indian who is 18 years of age or older may light tobacco on school property as part of a traditional Indian spiritual or cultural ceremony that is held on school property.
+Additionally, an Indian who is 18 years of age or older may light tobacco on school property.
 However, in accordance with State law, no student, including an Indian student, may use or consume tobacco while on school property, on a school vehicle, or at a school sponsored event or activity. - B. A violation of this policy does not occur when an adult nonstudent possesses a tobacco or nicotine product that has been approved by the United States Food and Drug Administration for sale as a tobacco cessation product, as a tobacco dependence product, or for other medical purposes, and is being marketed and sold solely for such an approved purpose.
 Nothing in this exception authorizes smoking or use of tobacco, tobacco-related devices, or electronic delivery devices on school property or at off-campus events sponsored by the school.